-If you have any of these symptoms, consider it a medical emergency and contact your doctor right away, before taking any medicines.
-If you are unable to reach your doctor, go to the emergency room because infections can spread rapidly in a person with a low white count.
+If you have any of these symptoms, consider it a medical emergency and contact your healthcare provider immediately, before taking any medicines.
+If you are unable to reach your healthcare provider, go to the emergency room because infections can spread rapidly in a person with a low white count.
 These are signs and symptoms of a possible infection:

 Chills, especially chills that cause your body to shake